jsdw/vault-inject/README.md

 You can compile `vault-inject` from source.

 First, go to [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) and install Rust.
+If you already have rust installed, run `rustup update` to update to the latest version.
+You'll want to be using version 1.42 or newer (which you can check using `rustc --version`).

-Then to install a release of `vault-inject` (here, v0.4.1), run the following:
+Then to compile and install a release of `vault-inject` (here, v0.4.1), run the following:

 ```
 cargo install --git https://github.com/jsdw/vault-inject.git --tag v0.4.1 --force